VikParuchuri/vik-blog/_posts/2013-07-15-find-the-determinant-of-a-matrix.md

 ---
+categories: vik
+cover: false
+date: 2013-07-15 19:11
 layout: post
-title: Find the determinant of a matrix
-date: 2013-07-15 19:11
+modified: 2014-01-07 21:49
 slug: find-the-determinant-of-a-matrix
-modified: 2014-01-07 21:49
 status: published
-categories:
-    - math
-    - ML
-    - machine learning
-    - python
-    - matrix
+subclass: post
+tags: math ML python machine-learning
+title: Find the determinant of a matrix
 ---

 The determinant of a matrix is a number associated with a square (nxn) matrix.
 The determinant can tell us if columns are linearly correlated, if a system has any nonzero solutions, and if a matrix is invertible.
 See [the wikipedia entry](http://en.wikipedia.org/wiki/Determinant) for more details on this.